 In Colombia, Humanity & Inclusion has a team of 168 staff members who work diligently to:

-- Clear explosive remnants of war
+- Risk education on mines and explosive remnants of war